irregular-rhomboid/irregular-rhomboid.github.io/_posts/2024-07-12-do-you-believe-in-real-numbers.md

 $$ \mathbb{Z} = \{ (m,n) \,|\, m, n \in \mathbb{N} \}, $$

 where each pair $(m,n)$ should be interpreted as '$m-n$'.
 To wrap your head around this, it is helpful to think of fractions (it's exactly the same idea).
 Let us also notice that any integer admits an infinite number of representations, much like rational numbers can be represented by different fractions.
-We also have a canonical injection of $\mathbb{N}$ into $\mathbb{Z}$ given by $ n \mapsto (n,0)$.
+We also have a canonical injection of $\mathbb{N}$ into $\mathbb{Z}$ given by $n \mapsto (n,0)$.

 We need to extend our arithmetical operations on $\mathbb{Z}$: